 A state law offers an additional opportunity for preschool and elementary educators to help children transition to school.
 The California Preschool Transfer Act of 2001 (Assembly Bill 1539, Chapter 629, Statutes of 2001) requires state-funded preschools to provide to the parent/guardian(s) developmental and any other information deemed beneficial to the child and public school teacher (see EC sections 56435, 56449, and 58930).
 If parents/guardians authorize it, preschools may provide this information directly to the schools.

-Note: The guidance in this document is not binding on local education agencies or other entities.
+Note: The guidance in this document is not binding on LEAs or other entities.
 Except for the statues, regulations, and court decisions that are referenced herein, this document is exemplary, and compliance with it is not mandatory.
 (See Education Code Section 33308.5.)

 California Department of Education Resources